Skip to main content

 OAuth 2.0 access in Salesforce

-Create a new Connected App
+Create a new External Client App

-• From Setup, navigate to Apps | External Client Apps | Settings
+• From Setup, navigate to Apps | External Client Apps | External Client App Manager

-• Click on New Connected App button
+• Click on New External Client App button

 The following section shows the minimal required configuration needed in order to allow the external components to connect to your Salesforce Org.